-- Week commencing 22 May: opening of Nolan’s studio, The Rodd, Herefordshire
+- 25 May: opening of Nolan’s studio, The Rodd, Herefordshire

 Sidney Nolan’s studio in The Rodd, his home in Herefordshire, has remained untouched since his death.
-As part of the centenary celebrations, it will be open to the public for the first time, giving an insight into the creative workings of Sidney Nolan.
+As part of the centenary celebrations, it will be open to the public for the first time, giving an insight into his creative workings.